cesaiskra/ucloud-python-sdk/README.md

 ### Ucloud Python SDK and Command-Line Tool
-this is a python sdk for ucloud,as well as a CLI tools for ucloud in linux bash env. welcome to contribute to this tools. feel free to contact me if you find any bugs or have good advices.
+UcloudClient is a python sdk and a command-line client for Ucloud that brings the command set for Uhost, Unet, Umon APIs together in a single shell with a uniform command structure. welcome to contribute to this tools. feel free to contact me if you find any bugs or have good advices.